emailWould you like to receive Burncoose newsletters?

 Within this category are:

-E. padanifolium – evergreen perennial
+and E. padanifolium – evergreen perennial

 These have rather different requirements.
 They need a moist, well drained and fertile soil in full sun.
 You might easily conclude that these are best grown in wetter areas of the country.

 All eryngiums form basal rosettes, have leaves which are spiny with silvery white veins, and have crowded thistle-like umbels of stalk-less flowers on branched stems.

 Eryngiums are some of the very best and most distinctive plants to grow in your herbaceous border.
 They hold their flowers for very long periods in the summer and they are fully frost hardy down to minus 10°C.